^

 • Arteriovenous malformations.

-• Anomalies along the vessels.
+• Anomalies along the course of blood vessels.

-• Stenosis and occlusion of blood vessels.
+• Stenosis and occlusion of vessels.

 • Atherosclerotic changes.

-MRI of cerebral vessels at home
+MRI of the brain vessels at home

-The duration of magnetic resonance imaging takes from 20 to 60 minutes.
+Magnetic resonance imaging takes from 20 to 60 minutes.
 The duration of the procedure depends on the following factors:

-• Scope of research.
+• Scope of the study.

 • The need to use contrast agents.

-• The number of pathologies and their prevalence.
+• Number of pathologies and their prevalence.

-MRI of brain vessels in children
+MRI of cerebral vessels in children

 Indications for the procedure: